dlindahl/ori/jira-oauth/README.md

 *   update the [Application Link](https://etateam.atlassian.net/plugins/servlet/applinks/listApplicationLinks) in JIRA, specifically the Public Key entry
 *   Re-deploy the `jira-oauth` lambda functions via `yarn deploy`
 *   Initiate the OAuth Dance by accessing this lambda function's `oauth/getToken` endpoint
+*   Authenticate with JIRA
+*   Make note of the generated access tokens